grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Honestly, it is mostly just a guess.
 I keep track of our speed and direction very carefully.
 Then I just plot that onto the chart based on how long we have been traveling.
 That is called dead-reckoning.
 If the chart is accurate and there are not too many mitigating factors, like, say, a strong current that I can not account for, then we know roughly where we are and that we will not run into anything."

-"What happens if there is a strong currently the pushes you off course and you don't realize it?"
+"What happens if there is a strong current that pushes you off course and you don't realize it?"

 "That is why we need to sometimes fix our position.
 If we pass by an island  or other feature that we see while on the surface or with the periscope, and that feature is on the chart, then we know where we are.
 Sometimes there are undersea features that we can hear on the sonar, or we know are there by changes we read in the gauge that measures how far down the bottom is.
 If those are on the chart, we can fix our position that way.
 Normally, we do not have to be super-precise --- the ocean is large and mostly empty water.
 It is also easier this early in a run --- I know exactly where we started from at the depot, so our position should not be too far off.
 But we need to rendezvous with Shakes at dawn, and being precise about our location will help that go more smoothly.
 So I am going up on the bridge to get a fix by the stars.
 Want to join me?
 If the stars are out, it might be worth the trip up the ladder."